United States Regiments & Batteries > Ohio > 5th Ohio Infantry Regiment

 Expedition to Blue’s Gap

 Colonel Dunning led an attack on a camp of 1,500 Confederates about 16 miles from Romney.
 The march began at midnight in driving snow-storm.
 It captured the Confederate outpost line and and advanced to within a mile of the Rebel camp before being detected.
 Climbing a steep mountain side, the men drove the defenders from their earthworks.
-Twenty Confederates were killed, and two cannon and a number of prisoners were captured. a mill and outbuildings were burned.
+Twenty Confederates were killed, and two cannon and a number of prisoners were captured.
+A mill and outbuildings were burned.

 The regiment returned to Romney immediately after the fight, having marched a total of thirty-four miles and fought a battle.